Create a Syllabus That Works for You and Your Students

 • Identify the University of Alaska Anchorage as the institution where the course is offered (this could be as a syllabus header)

-• In addition, the syllabus should identify the academic department in which the course is offered and community campus (if applicable)
+• In addition, the syllabus should identify the academic department in which the course is offered and community campus (if applicable).
+Logos for colleges and departments can be found in UAA's Logos page

 • Instructor and Class Schedule Information